invernyx/livery-fixer/README.md

 - Scans `Source Dir` for valid livery packages and writes a JSON array of detected packages to the provided `Output File`.
 - The JSON output contains the internal `LiveryPackage` model (title, path, creator, groups, liveries, and texture fallback lists).

+### find

+- Starts an interactive prompt to search liveries by registration.
+- Requires `Source Dir` pointing to the root folder containing livery packages.
+The tool will build its internal package list and then prompt repeatedly for a `Registration:` value.
+- Enter a registration (e.g. `N12345`) to search.
+Matching liveries are printed with package title and livery path.
+- Enter `quit` to exit the `find` loop.
+- When a match is found the tool attempts to open the livery folder using `Process.Start(<livery folder path>)` (on Windows this opens File Explorer).
+This may fail on non-Windows platforms or restricted environments.

 ## Options (options.json)